Asian Hornet Identification

 Each time you try the quiz it will give you a different mix of questions.

 Congratulations!!
 You obviously have a good knowledge of how to identify Asian Hornet, and what to do about it if you do find one.
 Please be vigilant during the summer months and use your knowledge to help keep all our bees safe.
 Ooops!
 If you scroll down the page, you can see the correct answers and an explanation for those which were not correct.
 You can find more information about Asian Hornet at the National Bee Unit website Beebase.
 Why not take a look and then come back and have another go at our quiz.
 It is important that all beekeepers can identify the Asian Hornet quickly and accurately if we are going to keep our bees safe.
-If possible sightings should be reported through the Asian Hornet Watch Application, available for free download to Android and iPhone mobiles.
-Other methods of reporting the hornet include using the NNSS online notification form or you can send any suspect sightings to the Non Native Species email address alertnonnative@ceh.ac.uk Where possible, a photo, the location of the sighting and a description of the insect seen should be included.
-This is a Giant Wood Wasp photographed in Cheshire.
-The yellow legs can cause confusion as one of the key identification features for the Asian Hornet is it’s yellow legs.
-When monitoring for the presence of Asian Hornet using a trap, it is important that the trap does not kill any beneficial insects.
-The trap shown as the correct answer includes a mesh to prevent the trapped insects drowning in the bait.
-Even with this type of trap, it is important that it is checked on a daily basis and any beneficial insects are released safely.
-Asian Hornet nests can be found anywhere – in trees, in bushes, on buildings, even underground.
-This is the infamous ‘cauliflower hornet’ found by a homeowner in Bury, Lancashire in April 2018.
+This photograph shows the comparative size of the three insects.
+On the left, a common wasp queen, in the centre an Asian Hornet and on the right a European Hornet.
+The media often report Asian Hornet stories incorrectly with a photo of the Giant Asian Hornet shown below Three of the photos are of Asian Hornet nests.
+The fourth is a European Hornet nest.
+The nests are similar in appearance, especially from a distance.
 Asian Hornets will defend their nests vigorously.
 Do not approach any nest you may find.
 Report the nest location using the Asian Hornet Watch application.
 If possible, include a photo of the nest or any flying insects.
+This is a Giant Wood Wasp photographed in Cheshire.
+The yellow legs can cause confusion as one of the key identification features for the Asian Hornet is it’s yellow legs.
+Asian Hornets are between 25 – 30mm long A. is a wasp B. is a honeybee C. is an Asian Hornet D. is a European Hornet Asian Hornets are active from April to December and so could be seen at any time during this period.
+However, as the nest gets bigger their requirement for protein increases.
+Experience over the past few years has shown that Asian Hornets are most likely to be predating on honeybee hives in late summer – August, September and into October.
+If possible sightings should be reported through the Asian Hornet Watch Application, available for free download to Android and iPhone mobiles.
+Other methods of reporting the hornet include using the NNSS online notification form or you can send any suspect sightings to the Non Native Species email address alertnonnative@ceh.ac.uk Where possible, a photo, the location of the sighting and a description of the insect seen should be included.
 The Asian Hornet thorax is velvety black or very dark brown.
 The latin name of the Asian Hornet, Vespa velutina nigrithorax is based on it’s black thorax.
-Asian Hornets are between 25 – 30mm long

 Results